SarthakHa/VaccineGuidecuHacking/README.md

 <img src="https://render.githubusercontent.com/render/math?math=dR/dt = \gamma I(t)">
 <img src="https://render.githubusercontent.com/render/math?math=dD/dt = \alpha I(t)">

-We use covsirphy's fitting function to fit the data using regression statistics.
-Short specifics about the model can be found in the `README.md` under `model_fitting` or in greater detail on our website!
+We use covsirphy's fitting function to fit the data and find the parameters using regression statistics.
+However, before we fit, we must recognise that our parameters are not gonna remain constant over time as quarantine measures changes, air traffic changes and so on.
+Therefore, we first split our data up into regions called “Phases”.
+Covsirphy is used to describe the different phases when the parameters are changing (using S-R trend analysis) and find the optimal parameter values within these phases.
+More detail can be found on our website!
 Once we find the parameters, we then feed this into our learning protocol that learns the best method for providing vaccines to each place.

 Results are given to the user as: